 In summary, Collectd will produce data and store it in the database (controlled by InfluxDB).
 Grafana will consume the data in the database and display it.
 In this example, we want to have 1 Docker container for each of the components - Grafana, Collectd, and InfluxDB.
-Hence, our application contains 3 containers and a single YAML (.yml) file.
+Hence, the core of our application contains 3 containers and the main YAML (.yml) file.

 First, obtain the files of this example.
 To do that, clone the repository to your PC:

 Copy grafana directory from your PC to your module using